hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 msigdbr_collections()
 ```

-For our analysis, we will select the mouse C5 collection which corresponds to GO gene sets.
-From the table, we only need two columns: Gene set name and the Gene symbol:
+For our analysis, we will select the mouse C5 collection, which corresponds to GO gene sets.
+From the table, we only need two columns, Gene set name and the Gene symbol:

 ```r
 # Use a specific collection; C5 GO signatures